department-of-veterans-affairs/vets-website/va-gov/pages/health-care/wellness-programs.md

       description: Get information about women’s health concerns, and find out how to access women’s health services at VA.
     - url: https://www.mentalhealth.va.gov
       title: Mental Health
-      description: Access self-help resources and find out how to get more treatment and support for mental health needs (like depression, anxiety, PTSD, and substance use).
+      description: Access self-help resources and find out how to get treatment and support for mental health needs (like depression, anxiety, PTSD, and substance use).
   - heading: Programs and Resources for Preventing and Managing Diseases and Illnesses
     links:
     - url: https://www.prevention.va.gov/